pretsadev/scm-version-maven-extension/README.md

 | NEXT         | scm.next      | The *next* version    |

-### 2. Next version component: When version type is NEXT, this tell the extension what version component to increment
+### 2. Next version component: When version type is NEXT, this tell `scm-version-maven-extension` what version component to increment
+> [!NOTE]
-- Defaults to `scm.patch` if no option is supplied
+> Defaults to `PATCH` if no option is supplied

 | Version type | Activate with | Description                                 |
 |--------------|---------------|---------------------------------------------|